IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 **Pre-conditions**:

 The assumption is that systems share the information in an XDS on FHIR Environment.
-In the central infrastructure, the XDS Registry is grouped by the DSUB Document Metadata Publisher.
-The Notification Manager System manages both mobile and nonmobile subscriptions, groping DSUB Document Metadata Broker by the Resource Notification Broker, The systems share and retrieve the documents by implementing MHD Document Source and/or MHD Document Consumer thanks to an MHD interface on XDS (see XDS on FHIR Option of MHD Profile).
+In the central infrastructure, the XDS Registry is grouped with the DSUB Document Metadata Publisher.
+The Notification Manager System manages both mobile and non-mobile subscriptions, grouping DSUB Document Metadata Broker with the Resource Notification Broker.
+The systems share and retrieve the documents by implementing MHD Document Source and/or MHD Document Consumer thanks to an MHD interface on XDS (see XDS on FHIR Option of MHD Profile).

 **Main Flow**: